What Is The Density Of Helium

 Density = Mass / Volume

 For gases, density is highly sensitive to temperature and pressure.
-As temperature increases, gas molecules move faster and spread out, increasing the volume and decreasing the density.
+So as temperature increases, gas molecules move faster and spread out, increasing the volume and decreasing the density.
 Conversely, as pressure increases, gas molecules are forced closer together, decreasing the volume and increasing the density.
-Therefore, when discussing the density of a gas like helium, it's essential to specify the temperature and pressure conditions.
-Standard Temperature and Pressure (STP) is often used as a reference point.
+Because of this, when discussing the density of a gas like helium, it's essential to specify the temperature and pressure conditions.
+Day to day, standard Temperature and Pressure (STP) is often used as a reference point.
 STP is defined as 0°C (273.15 K) and 1 atmosphere (101.325 kPa).

 While the density of helium is remarkably consistent under specific conditions, it’s crucial to recognize that this value changes with variations in temperature and pressure.
 The ideal gas law provides a foundational understanding of these relationships.
 The ideal gas law is expressed as: